 The extension of telemedicine flexibilities and reimbursement parity has been attached to the broader government funding, or appropriations, process.
 On Sept.
 19, the U.S House of Representatives passed a short-term continuing resolution (CR) that would extend current telemedicine policies through Nov.
 21.

-Now, the Senate must adopt the House-passed CR to avoid disrupting access to telemedicine in rheumatology care.
+The Senate must adopt the House-passed CR to avoid disrupting access to telemedicine in rheumatology care, because the House will not return for votes until Oct.
+1.

 Without Senate action, the following telehealth benefits could disappear: